 - Family Expenses – Taxes, property, collectibles, art, consumption

-A useful benchmark to calculate the cost of a family office is to divide the direct expenses by the assets that are prevalently under management.
-As shown below, the direct expenses comprise investment advisory fees and internal operating costs.
+A useful benchmark to calculate cost of a family office is to divide direct expenses by assets that are prevalently under management.
+As shown below, the direct expenses comprise of investment advisory fees and internal operating costs.
 Family office expenditures usually amount to about 1% of the family’s total active assets, including liquid assets, trust assets, and investment portfolios.
-So, the estimated cost for a small family office with active assets of $200 million would be $2 million annually.
+So, the estimated cost for a small family office with active assets of $200 million will be $2 million annually.

 Investment advisory fees + Internal operating costs

 In addition, active assets are simply a fragment of the family’s net worth.
 When it comes to inactive assets, they’re overlooked in this calculation.
 These comprise family-owned operating businesses, large concentrated equity positions, residence, fine art collections, and numerous other assets.
 If these are reflected in the estimation, they’ll misleadingly inflate the costs needed to run a family office.